GENERAL INFORMATION: 503-823-4000

 The abutting property owner shall be liable to any person who is injured or otherwise suffers damage by reason of the property owner’s failure to keep any structure located in the half of the street area immediately abutting his or her property in safe condition and good repair.
 Furthermore, said abutting property owner shall be liable to the City of Portland, its officers, agents and employees, for any judgment or expense incurred or paid by the City its officers, agents or employees, by reason of the existence of any such structure in the street area.

-Upon revocation the permittee, or any successor permittee, shall at permittee’s own cost remove such structure within 90 days after written notice to the permittee by the City of such revocation, unless the Director of the Bureau of Transportation specifies a shorter period, and shall return the street area in which the structure was located to the condition of the street area immediately surrounding it, to the satisfaction of the Director of the Bureau of Transportation.
-If the permittee does not remove the structure and/or return the street area to a condition satisfactory to the, Director of the Bureau of Transportation, the Director of the Bureau of Transportation may do so, and the permittee shall be personally liable to the City for any and all costs of dismantling the structure and reconstructing the street area.
-The costs of removal and reconstruction shall become a lien upon the abutting property until paid by the permittee.
-The City may sell or otherwise dispose of structures or parts thereof removed from the public right of way under authority of this Section, and the owner of same shall not be entitled to any compensation for said items from the City.
+Upon revocation the permittee, or any successor permittee, shall at permittee’s own cost remove such structure or equipment associated with work or use of street area within 90 days after written notice to the permittee by the City of such revocation, unless the Director of the Bureau of Transportation specifies a shorter period, and shall return the street area to the condition of the street area immediately surrounding it, to the satisfaction of the Director of the Bureau of Transportation.
+If the permittee does not remove the structure or equipment and/or return the street area to a condition satisfactory to the, Director of the Bureau of Transportation, the Director of the Bureau of Transportation may do so, and the permittee shall be personally liable to the City for any and all costs of dismantling the structure or equipment and reconstructing the street area.
+The costs of removal and reconstruction shall be assessed to the permittee and/or will become a lien upon the abutting property until paid by the permittee.
+The City may sell or otherwise dispose of structures, equipment or parts thereof removed from the public right of way under authority of this Section, and the owner of same shall not be entitled to any compensation for said items from the City.

-(Amended by Ordinance No. 185212, effective March 21, 2012.)
+(Amended by Ordinance Nos.
+185212 and 188850, effective April 6, 2018.)
 The Director of the Bureau of Transportation may close or by permit allow to be closed temporarily any street or portion thereof for the following reasons:

 A. To facilitate construction, demolition or installation of facilities on public or private property.